huggingface/blog/pref-tuning.md

 # Preference Tuning LLMs with Direct Preference Optimization Methods

+**Addendum**

+After consulting with the authors of the IPO paper, we have discovered that the implementation of IPO in TRL was incorrect.
+We have since fixed this and re-run the experiments.
+The results are now consistent with the paper, with IPO outperforming DPO in the paired preference setting.
+We have updated the post to reflect these new results.

 **TL;DR**

 We evaluate three promising methods to align language models without reinforcement learning (or preference tuning) on a number of models and hyperparameter settings.
 In particular we train using different hyperparameters and evaluate on: